pnlbwh/pnlNipype/TUTORIAL.md

 Example usage:

-    ./pnl_eddy.py -i dwiNifti --bvals bvalFile --bvecs bvecFile -o dwiNifti-Ed
+    pnl_eddy -i dwiNifti --bvals bvalFile --bvecs bvecFile -o dwiNifti-Ed

 ## ii.
 Using FSL eddy

 FSL *eddy_openmp* is the new way of Eddy correction.
-Running *eddy* is a little bit complicated and computationally expensive than the *pnl_eddy.py*.
+Running *eddy* is a little bit complicated and computationally expensive than the *pnl_eddy*.
 The former attempts to combine the correction for susceptibility and eddy currents/movements so that there is only one single resampling. *eddy_openmp* attempts to model the diffusion signal.
 So, we need to inform eddy of the diffusion direction/weighting that was used for each volume.
 It can  can utilise the information from different acquisitions that modulate how off-resonance translates into distortions.
 An example of this